Field Types and Properties

 Open the choices editor on a dropdown field and tap the import button.

-Choices can also be exported, to be used on another field.
+Choices can also be exported to be used in another field.

 Mobile App: